davidfeng88/CollisionViz/README.md

 The `handlePlay` function uses the `setInterval` function to call `oneStepForward` repeatedly.
 The delay time is also set by the user.

-The `handleStop` function calls the `clearInterval` function, and set the intervalId in the internal state to null.
+The `handleStop` function calls the `clearInterval` function, and sets the intervalId in the internal state to null.

 ### the map
 The `marker_manager` updates markers on the map based on the collisions in the Redux state.
 Markers have `onClick` listeners, which dispatches an action to update the `highlight` slice of the state.